 Having said this, Bonaparte will probably deserve our eternal gratitude and we could not, without doing ourselves a disservice, refuse him.
 But, even if we were to imagine excessive generosity on his part such that he might renounce this right, I do not think that it would ever be prudent or advantageous to ourselves to provoke that generosity, or even to agree to it.
 As a result, I could not advise this request nor propose any other head than him, as long he deigned to be it.
 As for the title, it could be one or the other, it is of no importance, provided it was worthy of him.

 We must make our independence in the future our dearest goal; (As Thierry Lentz has noted (Nouvelle Histoire du Premier Empire, Paris: Editions Fayard, vol. 1, p.
 117) inviting Napoleon to be king was not paradoxical, since it would cut political links with Austria and would also allow the Italians to impose conditions.) and this is the moment for setting that in motion.
 I shall ask him then, whether under his auspices from now on, or choosing someone from his family – whichever he thinks most suitable for us – 1) that the order of succession be fixed such that after Bonaparte, the emperor of the French may never be at the same time King of the Lombards, or of Lombardy or of Italy.
-2) that once our independence has been consecrated inviolably, we should make a treaty directly with France based the principles of reciprocal equity and common utility, one which establishes the rate of current contributions on a less onerous basis, and by which it was fixed that once Bonaparte’s descendants and the new dynasty should come to power, we would be exempt for ever and as a result that there would no longer be French troops on our territory.”
+2) that once our independence has been consecrated inviolably, we should make a treaty directly with France based on the principles of reciprocal equity and common utility, one which establishes the rate of current contributions on a less onerous basis, and by which it was fixed that once Bonaparte’s descendants and the new dynasty should come to power, we would be exempt for ever and as a result that there would no longer be French troops on our territory.”

 Marescalchi ended as follows: “regardless of everything, I shall end by saying that you had ordered me to discover what fate was reserved for us, and I can confirm that it still depends upon us.
 You asked me to speak openly, and I have done it.
 As for the first part of what I have written, it is the truth.
 As for the second, it is what I feel.
 If I am wrong, do not blame me.”

 The interesting feature of Marescalchi’s note is that it shows Napoleon considering in detail the whole question: he had considered annexation but had ruled it out; that he was not a priori against Italian independence, but that time and support will be required; that he was concerned that the people be in agreement with the change of political system and constitution; that a ruler had to be found, even from within his family.
 The new emperor gives the impression of being the very model of moderation and liberality.
 There is also however a subtext to Napoleon’s remarks.
 The reference to annexation could be viewed as an indirect threat.
 The reference to Melzi’s position a vice-president could also be read as implying that Napoleon could depose him at will.
-We are also forced to conclude (despite Marescalchi’s impression that the Emperor did indeed have a plan) that that Napoleon had not yet come to fixed conclusions.
+We are also forced to conclude (despite Marescalchi’s impression that the Emperor did indeed have a plan) that Napoleon had not yet come to fixed conclusions.
 These Italian negotiations came not only right in the middle of the discussions in corridors and horse-trading over the proclamation of Empire in France, a declaration which would already have worried international opinion, but also at the climax of the Moreau-Cadoudal trial.
 Napoleon’s exhortations to the Italians that they should consult bought him time for reflection.
 In theory Napoleon was positive towards the initiative, but Marescalchi’s second point regarding the lessening of the burden of the military tribute was to prove a more than significant stumbling block.

 The Italian Republic’s desire or voto

 Melzi’s reply to Marescalchi was dated 21 May.
 He informed his minister that the Consulta would send two documents to Paris.
 One, a decree ordering the building of a monument to Napoleon as emperor.
 And a second, a statement of desire (voto in Italian, voeu in French) offering to Napoleon the quality of King of Italy or Lombardy (as he wished).
 That document was dated 28 May, 1804.
 Article two enjoined the emperor to take the title ‘king’ (although of what was not specified, since it was left up to Napoleon to decide what he liked best).
-Article three imposed that after Napoleon, no head of the Italian Republic (sic) could reside permanently outside the country.
+Article three imposed that after Napoleon, now head of the Italian Republic (sic) could reside permanently outside the country.
 Article four noted that kingship of Italy was incompatible with emperorship of France.
 Article nine noted that details concerning the majority of the king, the regency, the rights and duties of the royal family etc. would be regulated by a constitutional act written by the Italian Electoral Colleges.
 Article ten underlined that Italy should be ‘politically independent’ and ‘democratic’.
 Article eleven required France to act as guarantor for the Italian Republic and to bring into the agreement the Emperor of Germany and the other friendly power as described by the Treaty of Lunéville.
 Article twelve allowed a treaty of mutual offence and defence, but formally refused all dependence and payment of tributes.
 (The full list of articles is printed in J.-E. Driault, Napoléon en Italie, Paris: Félix Alcan, 1906, p.
 296-99.)

 All that Marescalchi had mentioned to Melzi is here.
 For the Italians, the accession of Napoleon or any other member of his family was a step towards independence and freedom from the heavy tribute and troops stationed on Italian territory.
 Napoleon gave his approval to the ‘voto‘ in a dispatch dated the 29 May and asked the Italians to pursue their reflection.
 In July, Marescalchi presented the whole project for the constitution.
 The key part of the document was that it aimed to divide the organs of government into different sections entitled the ‘Grand Conservatore’ (‘Great Conservator’), the ‘Supremo Magistrato Conservatore’ (‘Supreme Magistracy of Preservation’), the Legislative Body, the National Accountancy and the Courts.
 The emperor wrote to Melzi on 23 June expressing his approval of the project and the direction of the ‘voto‘.
 (Correspondance de Napoléon, letter no. 7814.)
 On 11 July 1804, however, Marescalchi reported to Melzi, that ‘there were many things in the document which did not please him’.
 (Melzi, Carteggi, vol. VI, letter 2038, p.
 312.)
 After this there was radio silence.
 Napoleon left on his imperial journey to Belgium and the banks of the Rhine (18 July to 12 October).
 Melzi was probably correct in his declaration to the Austrian agent in Milan, Baron Moll, on 9 July 1804 when he noted: “I think that Napoleon has not yet made up his mind, that he is listening, and that he is leaning towards declaring himself hereditary king of our country…” (Quoted in Albert Pingaud, Bonaparte président de la République italienne, Paris: Perrin, 1914, p.
 413, n.
 2, hereafter Pingaud, Bonaparte.)